Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 ### - mListRemove

 The `mListRemove` method checks also for valid interfaces, and just glues the previous and next node to each other.
-If the glueing is successfully it decrements the list size.
-Note that currently it doesn't checks if the given node is part of list.
+If the glueing is successful it decrements the list size.
+Note that currently it doesn't check if the given node is part of the list.
 For example you can call this method on a master and give it a node from another list.
 The node will be removed from it's own list, but the length values won't be correct anymore for both lists.
 Normally the methods should only be called from within a node itself and be [`Internal`](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2530307467.html ) scoped, but as we are using interfaces we are limited to public methods.
-It wont cause any issues as long as it's not externally called.
+It won't cause any issue as long as it's not externally called.

 ```iecst
 METHOD mListRemove : BOOL